 What Is TUDCA Used For?

-Numerous laboratory studies conducted that it may be promising for neuroprotection and potentially for Alzheimer’s Disease therapy.
-The evidence for this research is currently based on preclinical work.
+Numerous laboratory studies conducted have found that it may be promising for neuroprotection and potentially for Alzheimer’s Disease therapy.
+That said, the evidence for this research is currently based on preclinical work.

 Benefits of TUDCA

-The main area of study in this bile acid is its potential benefits as a supplement for treating various diseases.
+This bile acid is well-known for its potential benefits as a supplement for treating various diseases.

-TUDCA is said to bring about various benefits, which is the supplement has garnered so much attention in recent years.
-Before you shop around for the best TUDCA supplements on the market, let’s find out the possible health benefits of taking TUDCA.
+Before you shop around for the best TUDCA supplements on the market, let’s learn more about the possible health benefits of taking TUDCA.

 1. Liver Disease

-A randomized controlled trial shows that taking TUDCA improves liver function in patients who have liver cirrhosis, Cholestasis, and HCV-related chronic hepatitis.
+A randomized controlled trial shows that taking TUDCA improves liver function in patients who have liver cirrhosis, cholestasis, and HCV-related chronic hepatitis.
 These studies show that TUDCA significantly lowers the serum liver enzymes that are markers of liver inflammation.
-The effects of TUDCA on cholestasis are also promising and strong, it’s also helpful as a reference drug for these kinds of outcomes [2],[3],[4].
+The effects of TUDCA on cholestasis are also promising and strong [2],[3],[4].
+Cholestasis refers to a significant reduction or stagnation in the flow and secretion of bile.

 2. Insulin Sensitivity

-Another randomized controlled trial consisting of 20 obese men and women who had insulin resistance took TUDCA treatment for about 1750mg/day for 4 weeks, which resulted in a 30% increase in insulin sensitivity in the muscle and liver.
-It might be an effective pharmacological approach to treating insulin resistance, but additional studies are needed [5].
+One randomized controlled trial included 20 obese men and women who had insulin resistance and took TUDCA treatment for about 1750mg/day for 4 weeks.
+This resulted in a 30% increase in insulin sensitivity in the muscle and liver.
+TUDCA might be an effective pharmacological approach to treating insulin resistance, but additional studies are needed [5].

 Moreover, it’s also important to know that the specific cellular mechanisms responsible for the increased insulin sensitivity remain unclear.
-TUDCA is also unknown whether it is protective in healthy adults who don’t have insulin resistance.
+It is also not known whether TUDCA is protective in healthy adults who don’t have insulin resistance.

 3. Decreases Cholesterol

-A study that was conducted in 2001 found people who were supplemented with either 1000mg or 1500mg of TUDCA daily for about six months, and the results show that it drastically lowered their total cholesterol [6].
+A study that was conducted in 2001 found that people who were supplemented with either 1000mg or 1500mg of TUDCA daily for about six months experienced drastically lowered total cholesterol levels [6].

 4. Neurodegenerative Disorders

-A lot of studies have shown that supplementing with TUDCA daily may offer neuro-protective benefits on some specific conditions.
+A lot of studies have shown that supplementing with TUDCA daily may offer neuro-protective benefits for some specific conditions.

 Side Effects of TUDCA